mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 		```
 		If the `ranges_underreplicated` column lists any non-zero values, wait a minute and rerun the command.
 The values will converge to zero once all data is safely replicated. [enterprise type="inline" size="small" /]

-1. Go to the DC/OS Agents [procedure](#agents) to complete your installation. [enterprise type="inline" size="small" /]
+1. Go to the DC/OS Agents [procedure](#agents) to complete your installation.

 ## <a name="agents"></a>DC/OS Agents

-**Important:** When upgrading agent nodes, there is a 5 minute timeout for the agent to respond to health check pings from the mesos-masters before it is considered lost and its tasks are given up for dead. [enterprise type="inline" size="small" /]
+**Important:** When upgrading agent nodes, there is a 5 minute timeout for the agent to respond to health check pings from the mesos-masters before it is considered lost and its tasks are given up for dead.

 On all DC/OS agents:

 1. Navigate to the `/opt/mesosphere/lib` directory and delete this library file.
-Deleting this file will prevent conflicts. [enterprise type="inline" size="small" /]
+Deleting this file will prevent conflicts.
     ```bash
       libltdl.so.7
     ```

-1. Download and run the node upgrade script: [oss type="inline" size="small" /]
+1. Download and run the node upgrade script.
     ```bash
     curl -O <Node upgrade script URL>
     sudo bash dcos_node_upgrade.sh
     ```

-1. Verify that the upgrade script succeeded and exited with the status code `0`:
+1. Verify that the upgrade script succeeded and exited with the status code `0`.
     ```bash
     echo $?
     0
     ```

-1. Validate the upgrade:
+1. Validate the upgrade.

-    - Verify that `curl http://<dcos_agent_private_ip>:5051/metrics/snapshot` has the metric `slave/registered` with a value of `1`. [enterprise type="inline" size="small" /]
+    - Verify that `curl http://<dcos_agent_private_ip>:5051/metrics/snapshot` has the metric `slave/registered` with a value of `1`.
     - Monitor the Mesos UI to verify that the upgraded node rejoins the DC/OS cluster and that tasks are reconciled (`http://<master-ip>/mesos`).
-     If you are upgrading from permissive to strict mode, this URL will be `https://<master-ip>/mesos`. [enterprise type="inline" size="small" /]
+     If you are upgrading from permissive to strict mode, this URL will be `https://<master-ip>/mesos`.

 ## <a name="troubleshooting"></a>Troubleshooting Recommendations